mhweiner/stubfn/README.md

 If you find yourself needing more powerful features, or re-implementing dependencies, it might be a sign that your tests are too complex.
 Consider breaking your code into smaller, more testable units instead of adding complexity to your test setup.

+However, if you want to add a feature, you can submit an issue or a PR.
+Contributions are welcome!

 ## Support, feedback, and contributions

 - Star this repo if you like it!